yboaron/submariner-diagnostic-toolkit/analyze-offline.md

 - Extract timestamp
 - Extract complaint (if not provided by user)
 - Note which clusters were collected

+**Detect Deployment Type (CRITICAL):**

+Read both files from cluster1:
+- `cluster1/acm-addons.txt`
+- `cluster1/submarinerconfig.yaml`

+**If EITHER file contains actual resources (not "No ... resources found"):**
+  → **Deployment Type: ACM-Managed**
+  → All configuration changes must be made to SubmarinerConfig CR on ACM hub cluster → DO NOT modify Submariner CR directly (ACM addon will override it) → In workaround instructions, provide ACM-specific commands

+**If BOTH files say "No ... resources found":**
+  → **Deployment Type: Standalone Submariner**
+  → Configuration changes made to Submariner CR in each managed cluster → In workaround instructions, provide Standalone-specific commands

 ### Phase 3: Determine Analysis Focus Based on Complaint